 Applicants should describe the need for the specific approach outlined in the Project Description.
-Describe the unmet need for individuals living in Recovery Residence and how to overcome the challenges establishing such a residence in a community.
+Describe the unmet need for returning citizens living in Recovery Residences and how to overcome the challenges establishing such a residence in a community.
 (10 points)